 Definition of Profit Before Tax

-Profit before tax (PBT) can be defined as a derived component of an income statement that calculates and presents the profits earned during an accounting period after taking into consideration items like revenue and operating costs such as cost of goods sold, general selling, and administrative expenses, amortization and depreciation, also all other non-operating income and expenses like interest before considering income tax expenses for that period.
+Profit before tax (PBT) defines and calculates the profits earned during an accounting period on an income statement.
+It considers revenue, operating costs (including the cost of goods sold, general selling, administrative expenses, amortization, and depreciation), and all other non-operating income and expenses (such as interest) before accounting for income tax expenses for that period.

 Explanation